PatrickKish1/pulsetrade/README.md

 3. **Trade Execution**:

-   - Manual trades are initiated via the MT5 API.
-   - AI trades are directly executed and reflected in the dashboard.
+   - Trades initiated by AI or users are executed via integrated APIs and reflected on the platform dashboard.

 4. **Profit Sharing**: